Tokai, Cape Town: Scenery and surroundings

 Some of Tokai's roads are paved with red brick.
 Streams run through Tokai and the pine plantations, forming green belts where various bird, frog, and insect species make their home.
 These green belts also provide areas for recreation including walking, cycling and dog walking.
 The once extensive pine plantations were, until recently, regarded as a prime spot to observe predatory birds, including hawks, buzzards, owls and certain eagle species.

-Some of the last tiny remnants of Cape Flats Sand Fynbos can be found around here (although even these remnants have been partially covered with pine plantations).
-This is the only spot in the entire world where this endangered vegetation type survives in a sustainably large area, and work is under way to provide it with long-term protection.
+Tokai is the only sustainably large area that Cape Flats Sand Fynbos, an endangered vegetation type, can be found in.
+Work is under way to provide it with long-term protection.

 In 2018, the Norval Art Foundation was opened close to Steenberg Wine Estate.
 The Foundation houses unique art works from the collection of the Norval family.

 Nearby is Pollsmoor Prison, where Nelson Mandela and other political prisoners were incarcerated by the Apartheid regime.
 Mandela was there for four years (1984 to 1988) after his transfer from Robben Island, before moving on to Victor Verster Prison until his release on 11 February 1990.